Investment Guide June 9, 2026 10 min read

 1. What is real estate co-investment?

-Real estate co-investment is a structure where two or more investors pool capital to participate in a property project — whether a development, a renovation flip or a buy-and-hold rental — sharing costs, profits and risks in proportion to their stake.
+Co-investment is a structure where two or more investors pool capital to participate in a property project — sharing costs, profits and risks in proportion to their stake.
+It is project-specific: you invest in a defined asset, with a defined timeline and a defined exit.

 2. Legal structures available in Colombia

-3. How a co-investment deal works — step by step
+3. How a co-investment deal works step by step

-4. What returns to expect — and what's realistic
+4. What returns to expect

 Development projects · 18–36 month cycle